 - Eckersley S. Book review ‘Having and belonging: Homes and Museums in Israel’ by Judy Jaffe-Schagen, Berghahn.
 International Journal of Heritage Studies 2017, 23(6), 601-602.

 - Eckersley S. Walking the tightrope between memory and diplomacy?
 Addressing the post-World War II Expulsions of Germans in German Museums.
-In: Whitehead, C; Lloyd, K; Eckersley, S; Mason, R, ed.
+In: Whitehead C; Lloyd K; Eckersley S; Mason R, ed.
 Museums, Migration and Identity in Europe.
-Farnham, Surrey: Ashgate, 2015.
+Farnham, Surrey: Routledge, 2015, pp.101-122.

-- Whitehead C, Lloyd K, Eckersley S, Mason R, ed.
-Museums, Migration and Identity in Europe: Peoples, Places and Identities.
-Farnham, Surrey: Ashgate, 2015.
+- Whitehead C, Lloyd K, Eckersley S, Mason R. Introduction: Museums, migration and identity in Europe.
+In: Museums, Migration and Identity in Europe: Peoples, Places and Identities.
+Ashgate Publishing Ltd, 2015, pp.1-6.

 - Eckersley S, Corsane G. Memorialisation in Eastern Germany: displacement, (re)placement and integration of macro- and micro-Heritage.
 In: Convery, I., Corsane, G. & Davis, P, ed.
 Displaced Heritage: Responses to disaster, trauma and loss.
 Woodbridge: Boydell and Brewer, 2014, pp.29-40.

 - Whitehead C, Mason R, Eckersley S, Lloyd K. Museums and Identity in History and Contemporaneity.
 Milan: Politenico di Milano, 2014.